wp-plugins/game-schedules/readme.txt

 == Changelog ==

+= 4.1 =
+Clean-up and new features.
+* Added CSS tags to allow COLUMNS in schedule tables to be customized.

 = 4.0.1 =
 Lots of clean-up intended to suppress PHP Notices and Warnings plus bug fixes:
 * Problem with Schedule slider at the end of a season